NaeuralEdgeProtocol/edge_node/README.md

   # you can add other volumes here ...
 ```

+If you are using MacOS (M1 or better) we recommend to use the arm64 image for the watchtower service.
+You can do so by changing the image to `containrrr/watchtower:arm64v8-latest` in the `docker-compose.yml` file.

 Then you can run the following command to start the nodes in the folder where the `docker-compose.yml` file is located:

 ```bash